-Much like most restaurants in Maldives, this one has an excellent location, facing the sea in a secluded edge of Kanifushi Island of the Lhaviyani Atoll.
+Much like most restaurants in Maldives, this one has an excellent location, facing the sea on the secluded edge of Kanifushi Island of the Lhaviyani Atoll.

 Family Room Cafe in Hulhumale

-If you’re craving for some pastries or a cup of coffee, Family Room Café in Hulhumale, Kaafu Atoll, should be your first stop.
+If you’re craving some pastries or a cup of coffee, Family Room Café in Hulhumale, Kaafu Atoll, should be your first stop.
 Known as serving the best cup of coffee around, this café is perfect for families and a large group of friends.

 Sea Fire Salt on Dhigufinolhu Island

-If it gets a little chilly during the nighttime, you can order a bottle of wine.
+You can order a bottle of wine if it gets a little chilly during the nighttime.
 Sea Fire Salt is one of the few restaurants that serve alcohol.

 Things to do and see in Maldives

 Walk around.
-Having a walking tour is one of the best ways to enjoy the Maldives.
+A walking tour is one of the best ways to enjoy the Maldives.
 The islands in the country are relatively small and are suitable for such activity.
 The capital city Malé is a great place to walk around.

 Try out local food

 Venture out from what’s served in classy restaurants and visit small-time food joints.
 Maldivian meals use many coconuts, fish, and starch in their food, so going food-stall hopping wouldn’t be too heavy on your tummy!
 Masroshi is a classic savory snack that you should try.

-The Maldives is a mostly Muslim country, and their religion is a huge part of their culture.
-The coralline Old Friday Mosque in Malé is the oldest mosque in the Maldives and is one of the most visited.
+The Maldives is mostly Muslim, and their religion is a huge part of their culture.
+The coralline Old Friday Mosque in Malé is the oldest in the Maldives and is one of the most visited.

 Sunbathe and unwind

-You’re in Maldives, a tropical paradise.
-Not going to a beach will mean missing out a lot!
+You’re in the Maldives, a tropical paradise.
+Not going to a beach will mean missing out on a lot!
 Veligandu Beach is one beach that shouldn’t be missed.